 New Zealand might be a bit smaller than Australia, but Aotearoa can still hold its own when it comes to who’s got the biggest.
 Dotted around this beautiful country are both natural and man-made attractions that make you feel very, very small.
 Across the North Island, gargantuan displays of grandeur can be found, and with Wyndham’s Rotorua resort, you’ll be well placed to seek each of them out as you take that well-deserved holiday.

 The Mighty Kauri

-Keep going and visit the ‘Four Sisters’ – a group of four impressive kauri growing very closely together.
+Keep going and visit the Four Sisters – a group of four impressive kauri growing very closely together.
 Meander back, past ‘Cathedral Grove’ – a viewing platform that looks out into the ancient woodland beyond – and hit the giant’s trail once again.
-In a little over ten minutes, as the path twists this way and that, your breath will be knocked from your lungs as you encounter ‘Te Matua Ngahere’ (The Lord of the Forest).
-This tree boasts a monstrous girth of over 16 metres and is believed to be over 2,000 years old, and is arguably an even more impressive sight than its near neighbour, the enormous ‘Tane Mahuta,’ (Lord of the Forest).
+In a little over ten minutes, as the path twists this way and that, your breath will be knocked from your lungs as you encounter Te Matua Ngahere (Father of the Forest).
+This tree boasts a monstrous girth of over 16 metres and is believed to be over 2,000 years old, and is arguably an even more impressive sight than its near neighbour, the enormous Tane Mahuta, (Lord of the Forest).

 The Sky Tower

+The Sky Tower is much more than a simply enormous structure, though.
+It features a number of award-winning restaurants and bars, including the incredible Orbit – a rotating eatery replete with huge glass windows, allowing for 360-degree views of the city.
 Why not take in a nerve-racking Sky Walk – a death-defying tip-toe around the building’s outer rim, from a height of 192 metres?
-If that’s not enough of a rush for you, take a leap of faith from the same platform with SkyJump – with a length of bungee rope attached to your ankle, of course!
+If that’s not enough of a rush for you, take a leap of faith from the same platform with SkyJump – fingers crossed that bungee cord doesn’t break!